computational-cell-analytics/micro-sam/doc/contributing.md

 This allows you to ask questions, and have the current developers make suggestions about the best way to implement your ideas.

+You may also find it helpful to look at this [developer guide](#for-developers), which explains the organization of the micro-sam code.

 ## Clone the repository

 We use [git](https://git-scm.com/) for version control.